ethsu1/deepRL/README.md

 ![Image](https://github.com/ethsu1/deepRL/blob/master/images/SARSA_Neural_Network_loss.png?raw=true "sarsa loss")
 ![alt text](https://github.com/ethsu1/deepRL/blob/master/images/sarsa.gif?raw=true)

-# When does Q Learning and SARSA fail?
+# When do Q Learning and SARSA fail?
 Q learning (even with its ML variants) doesn't led well to real world scenarios because the action space isn't discrete.
 You can no longer find the action that leads to max Q value because there infinite potential actions.
 For example, one of the interesting applications of reinforcement learning is robotic control.
 Take a robotic hand with 5 fingers.
 For it learn